SoFiA-Admin/SKA-SDC2-SoFiA/README.md

 This should create a new table named `match(1)` with all duplicate detections removed.
 Duplicates are here defined as detections that are located within 10.5 arcsec (~1.5 beam sizes) and 1.2 MHz (~380 km/s at redshift 0.5) of each other.
 The new table can now be **saved** again in **VOTable format** under a new name, for example `merged_catalogue_clean.xml`.

-### Parameter Conversion
+### Creation of Final Source Catalogue

 In the last step, the merged SoFiA 2 output catalogue must be **converted** into the format expected by the **SDC2 scoring service**.
 For this purpose, several source parameters will need to be converted from observational to physical units.
 This can be achieved by running the Python script provided in `scripts/physical_parameter_conversion.py`.
 Information on the different command-line options supported by the script can be found in the header of the source file.

+The script carries out three different tasks:

+#### Removal of False Positives

+Additional filtering of sources in a multi-dimensional parameter space is carried out for the purpose of greatly reducing the number of false positives and improving the overall reliability of the source catalogue.
+More specifically, we remove all detections with _n_ < 700, _s_ > −0.00135 × (_n_ − 942) or _f_ < 0.18 × _snr_ + 0.17, where _n_ is the total number of spatial and spectral pixels contained within the source mask, _s_ is the skewness of the flux values within the mask, _f_ is the filling factor of the source mask within its three-dimensional, rectangular bounding box, and _snr_ is the integrated signal-to-noise ratio of the detection (i.e. the integrated flux divided by the statistical uncertainty of the flux).
+These were established during tests on the 40 GB development data cube and are highly effective at removing the bulk of the false detections caused by noise peaks.

+#### Physical Parameter Conversion

+Some of the source parameters requested to be submitted are physical parameters rather than observables.
+This requires some conversions to be carried out.
+Right ascension, declination, frequency and integrated flux are all observable which are natively supplied by SoFiA in the correct units.
+Likewise, SoFiA supplies the position angle of the kinematic major axis by default, although 180° must be added to SoFiA’s value to ensure that the position angle refers to the receding side of the galaxy.
+The w₂₀ line width measured by SoFiA will by default be in native frequency units (Hz) and must be converted to source rest frame velocity in km/s by multiplying by a factor of c (1 + _z_) / f₀, where c is the speed of light, _z_ is the cosmological redshift of the galaxy, and f₀ is the rest frequency of the HI emission line.
+Lastly, the HI disc size at a fixed mass surface density level and the inclination angle of the disc must be derived from the ellipse fit to the moment-0 image of the source.
+This step is non-trivial, and we refer to the comments in the conversion script for details on how the conversion is performed.

+#### Noise Bias Corrections

-In addition to parameter conversion, the script will also apply statistical **noise bias corrections** for several parameters (flux, line width and disc size) which were derived from the 40 GB development data cube.
+Lastly, the script will also apply statistical **noise bias corrections** for several parameters (flux, line width and disc size) which were derived from the 40 GB development data cube.
+Such biases are the result of the impact of the noise on the measurement of basic parameters for sources near the detection threshold.
+Simple polynomial fits of the affacted parameters as a function of observed integrated flux are used to correct for these biases, resulting in a small improvement in overall parameterisation accuracy.

 For the final catalogue uploaded to the SDC2 scoring service, the following settings were used:

 ```
 python physical_parameter_conversion.py merged_catalogue_clean.xml 0.1 0.0 700 > sdc2_catalogue.dat